GoogleChrome/developer.chrome.com/site/en/blog/chromium-chronicle-21/index.md

 ---
-title: "The Chromium Chronicle #21: Chrome OS E2E UI Automation"
+title: "The Chromium Chronicle #21: Chrome OS End-to-end UI Automation"
 description: >
   Tast is a new UI library has been created that uses the Chrome a11y (accessibility) tree to control the Chrome OS UI.
-The library enables developers to easily create E2E tests against any visible UI surface.
+The library enables developers to easily create End-to-end tests against any visible UI surface.
 layout: 'layouts/blog-post.njk'
 date: 2021-05-27
 hero: 'image/0g2WvpbGRGdVs0aAPc6ObG7gkud2/hgu6uTktp2ipmuODZZhP.jpg'